Jinyan946/tox21-dre-mpnn/README.md

-# Density Ratio Estimation with Conditional Probability Paths
+# [ICML 2025] Density Ratio Estimation with Conditional Probability Paths

 This repository implements a method to estimate a density-ratio.
 It is largely based on https://github.com/ermongroup/dre-infinity/.
 We have cleaned up the code a bit.
 GPT was used to support coding.